 2. Why is TTV a key metric for your SaaS product?

-3. Types of time to value
+3. Five types of time to value

 4. How to measure time to value

-5. Six ways to decrease to decrease churn
+5. Six ways to decrease churn

 6. Track and reduce TTV with ProfitWell

-7. Time to value FAQ
+7. Time to value FAQs

 What is time to value (TTV)?

 Time to value, or TTV, is a critical metric that measures the amount of time it takes your new customers to get value from your product or service.
-They expect to receive the value they have paid for in a timely manner—the quicker the better.
+New users expect to receive the value they have paid for in a timely manner—the quicker the better.
 TTV is one of the most overlooked metrics, particularly in SaaS, but it could be the difference between you and your competitors.
 And if your business fails to deliver value, you could quickly find your customers leaving you for those competitors.